ghschaden/CSSP-Proceedings/README.txt

 https://github.com/guidovw/Glossalatex

-(The files is included as a convenience.
+(These files are included as a convenience.
 It is not clear what their license is.)

 main.tex, AUTHOR_body.tex, AUTHOR_bib.bib -- these three files are to be edited for your paper: